Aruvaro-Chulvi/OFFLINED/README.md

 - Wikipedia: **kiwix-serve** with local **ZIM** files
 - Default model recommendation: **Phi-3 Mini 4K Instruct (Q4_K_M)**

-> This repository **does not ship any model or ZIM files**.
-You’ll download them yourself (links and instructions provided below).

 ### ✨ Features

 - **100% offline**: runs locally with GGUF models via `llama-cpp-python` (no cloud, no telemetry).